Part 2 - Before You Start

 · Toddler’s Cot and foam mattress roll

-In conclusion I will say that throughout the course of deputation what we need and bring with us has changed a lot.
+In conclusion I will say that throughout the course of deputation what we needed and brought with us changed a lot.
 When we first started we had one child that was 2 years old.
 She was at an age where her clothes didn’t take up much space and her toys were minimal.
-Now, in the home stretch of deputation, our daughter is 4 years old and we have a new addition to our family.
-Her clothes now take up more space since, sadly, they’re not as small as they once were and we now have baby items that we didn’t have before.
+Then, in the home stretch of deputation, our daughter was 4 years old and we had a new addition to our family.
+Her clothes took up more space since, sadly, they weren't as small as they once were and we added baby items that we didn’t have before.
 It's all trial and error and even then things change.
 The important thing is to make sure everything has a place.
 If you don't have a specific spot or storage location for each item you will end up with a bunch of bags full of miscellaneous items covering your back seat.